Hep-Hep riots: Hostilities

 citizen's arrests.
 With the exception of Heidelberg, townspeople generally remained passive bystanders.

 In several cities, members of the bourgeoisie, students, and even university professors were among the instigators.
 Ludwig Robert, a Jewish playwright who had recently converted to Christianity, gave an eyewitness account of the rioting:

 "...
 I walked all the way to the Waldhorngasse.
 There I caught sight of the commandant of the city, General Bruckner, on horseback, and as there was still sporadic shouting, he told his patrol: "Let the bastards shout away if they insist, but the minute they do something dumb, let them have it!"
 Everyone in town was standing at their open windows, and I went back slowly, close to the buildings, so that I could hear what was being said and assess the mood.

 Children were playing in front of the doorsteps, laughing and giggling; they told about the day's events with childish interest.
 But none of the men or women admonished them or even engaged them in serious conversation.
 And there was even less chance of seeing a priest, even though in my opinion this was truly where they ought to have been, as teachers of the religion that holds love in such esteem."

 "How corrupt people really are and how inadequate their sense of law and justice not to mention their love of humanity – is clear from the fact that there was no indignation expressed at these incidents, not even in the official papers ....
 The townspeople are said to have been angry with Bruckner for closing the taverns right away.
 They threatened to tear him off his horse."

-After three days of pogrom in Karlsruhe, the infantry was called in and cannons were deployed in the streets.
+After three days of riots in Karlsruhe, the infantry was called in and cannons were deployed in the streets.
 Ludwig, the Grand Duke of Baden, demonstrated his solidarity with the Jews of his capital by taking up residence at the home of a prominent Karlsruhe Jew.
 After this, calm was restored.